jdesbonnet/Underground_Sensor_Experiment_1/README.md

 ## Log

+### 30 Dec 2017

+Server down over holiday period.
+I was away so couldn't reset.
+Data loss of a little over a week.

 ### 18 Jul 2017

 Disruptions to data receiption due to host computer UART problems at receiver station in mid-July 2017.